twocolors/esphome-native-api/README.md

 - `clientInfo` - string, name of client to be sent to esphome device.
 (Not necessary to send but nice for debugging issues)
 - `clientInfo` - string, name of client to be sent to esphome device.
 Usually needed only for tracking connection on esphome device.
 - `pingInterval` - optional.
 Default - `15000`.
 Ping interval.
 Amount of miliseconds.
-- `pingAttempts` - optional.
-Default - `3`.
-Number of failed ping attempts after witch connection is considered to be corrupted.

 #### Methods and attributes
-- `socketConnected` - `true` if socket is connected but no
 - `connected` - `true` if client is introduced to esphome device
 - `authorized` - `true` if client is logged in esphome device
-- `connecting`
-- `reconnecting`
-- `disconnecting`
 - `connect()` - do connection try
 - `disconnect()` - close connection
 - `async deviceInfoService()` - subsribes to entities state changes.
 Returns device info object